Sehaba95/Algiers-Apartment-Price-Prediction/Readme.md

 <h1>Algiers Apartment Price Prediction </h1>
 This is a set of regression algorithms from Scikit-Learn applied to a dataset that I created by scraping Ouedkniss.

-There is two different dataset:
+Dataset

-      dataset.csv: This dataset has a total of 3553 samples with a size of 13 (4 are selected to train the model), features are real positive values and targets are real between 500 and 3000.
+      dataset.csv: This dataset has a total of 3553 samples with a size of 13 (4 are selected to train the model), features are real positive values and targets are real between 1000 and 3000.

-      dataset1.csv: this dataset has a total of 2254 samples with a size of 13 (4 are selected to train the model), features are real positive values and targets are real between 500 and 3000. but with more specification:
-          For piece = 2, the maximum price is 1300.
-          For piece = 3, the maximum price is 1900.
-          For piece = 4, the maximum price is 2500.
-          For piece = 5 and piece = 6, the maximum price is 3000.

 <h3>Algorithms and results for dataset</h3>